bklement/gitargus/README.md

 ## Hooks

-Currently has only one hook to notify other machines of a push.
-After creating a config file, the following snippet can be used to install the hook(s) into each of them:
+From alpha6 onwards, the daemon checks the existence of hooks on startup in the configured repositories.
+After updating the repository list in the configuration, a restart is necessary.

+## Useage

+You can start the daemon with the following command:

 ```
-from gitargus import install

-install.hooks()
+python -m gitargus
 ```

 ## Ubuntu Service

-A service file can be generated based on the config file using the following snippet:
+Create a service file at '/etc/systemd/system/gitargus@.service' with the following content:

 ```
-from gitargus import install

-install.generateUbuntuServiceFile()
+[Unit]
+Description=GitArgus daemon for %i

+[Service]
+User=%i
+ExecStart=/usr/bin/python -m gitargus
+Restart=always

+[Install]
+WantedBy=multi-user.target
 ```

-Then install the generated file:
+Then enable the service for the specific user:

 ```
-mv gitargus.service /etc/systemd/system/
 systemctl daemon-reload
-systemctl enable --now gitargus
+systemctl enable --now gitargus@user
 ```

 ## Logs